anaseto/goal/docs/Implementation.md

 particular self-search functions, though there's no way I'm going to explain this better than [BQN implementation notes](https://mlochbaum.github.io/BQN/implementation/), so there you go.
-I did not optimize as far as BQN, but I picked quite a few ideas from there, and plan to do a bit more of it in the future.
+I did not optimize as far as BQN, but I picked a few ideas from there.

 # Performance